EtienneK/spring-boot-docker-base/README.md

   - Injection of JVM- and application arguments at runtime
   - Wrapper script that will forward Unix signals (example:
     `SIGINT`) to the Spring Boot application
+  - Runs on RedHat OpenShift out of the box

 ## How do I use it?